Ancient Societies Workshop and Core Seminar

 This interdisciplinary workshop serves as a meeting ground for those who work on the ancient world at Yale, and is an important forum that allows sustained conversation about a common theme.
 The workshop meets once a month during the academic year, and is supplemented by the core graduate seminar in the Archaia program.
 Presenters include Yale faculty and graduate students, as well as occasional visiting professors.
 The chronological scope of the seminar extends over the first millennium BCE and up through the premodern period; issues of reception are also considered.

-The theme for 2023-2024 is “Ancient Musical Though,” with a focus on ancient China and ancient Greece, co-taught by Pauline LeVen and Mick Hunter.
+The theme for 2023-2024 is “Ancient Musical Thought,” with a focus on ancient China and ancient Greece, co-taught by Pauline LeVen and Mick Hunter.

 This series examines the entanglement of music and musical thought in various forms of social, political, and religious behaviors across ancient cultures, with a particular focus on Greece (LeVen) and China (Hunter).
 Rather than focusing solely on musical practice or music theory, we ask how ancient thinkers made sense of music, and how they used music to make sense of the world.
 Questions we are interested in include, but are not limited to, the following: How did ancient thinkers understand the place of music within society, the ideal state, and the cosmos?
 What role did musical training and connoisseurship play in education?
 What musical forms were used for conceptualizing other ideas (political, metaphysical, religious…)?
 How was the relationship between music and wisdom represented?
 And how do the answers to these questions inform comparative study?